Tobi1018/Pewlett-Hackard-Analysis/README.md

 How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 * About 90,398 will be needed to be filled as the  "silver tsunami"  begins to make an impact.

+Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+*	There will not be enough because of the total number (1,940) of retirement-ready employees in the departments.